Shivamcskk/ProHub/README.md

 # ProHub
-I have made a website which is beginner level of LinkedIn
+I have made a website which is beginner level clone of LinkedIn

 I have built this as a learning project.
 These were my learnings :